aws-samples/amazon-translate-enterprise-translation-solution/README.md

 - Navigate to the <b>Outputs</b> tab of the CloudFormation stack and copy the value of the key <i>apiGatewayInvokeURL</i>.To find the API keys created by the solution, look in the DynamoDB table you just created or navigate to the API keys page on the API Gateway console.
 This post uses the latter approach.

-- On the <b>Resources</b> tab of the CloudFormation stack, find the logical ID <i>EntTranslateApi</i> and open the link under the <b>Physical ID</b> column in a new tab.
+- On the <b>Resources</b> tab of the CloudFormation stack, find the logical ID <i>EntTranslateApi</i> for API Gateway and open the link under the <b>Physical ID</b> column in a new tab.

 - On the API Gateway console, choose <b>API Keys</b> in the navigation pane.

 - Note the three API keys (standard, customized, admin) generated by the solution.
-For example, select EntTranslateCus1StandardTierKey and choose <b>Show link</b> against the API key property.
+For example, select standard key <i>EntTranslateCus1StandardTierKey</i> and choose <b>Show link</b> against the API key property.

 Now you can test the APIs using any open-source tools of your choosing.
 For this post, we use the [Postman](https://www.postman.com/) API testing tool for illustration purposes only.
 For details on testing API with Postman, refer to [API development overview](https://learning.postman.com/docs/designing-and-developing-your-api/the-api-workflow/).